Jump to content

 Application process

-The application process for the Music Design program begins annually each February 1st with the publication of the application tasks to be completed.
+The application process for the Music Design programme begins annually on February 1st with the publication of the application tasks to be completed.
 These tasks represent a mandatory part of the application portfolio and will be expanded through a wide range of your own work.

 April 1st is the annual application deadline (postmark date applies).
-The application must have completed in the Hochschulportal and the application porfolio must be in the mail by the end of the day.
-The application time period is from March 1st to April 1st each year.
+The application must be completed in the Hochschulportal (application portal) and the application porfolio must be brought to the post office by the end of the day.
+The application portal is open from March 1st to April 1st each year.

-The following documents must additionally be attached (in addition to the regular required documents such as the application form, diplomas, etc.):
+Furthermore, the following documents must be attached (in addition to the regular required documents such as the application form, diplomas, etc.):

-a) A chronological list of your previous musical development with information about self-taught knowledge and guided instruction (instrumental practice, composition, audio/technical work, producing, ensemble activities, etc.) and where appropriate, published papers, competition success, etc.
+a) A chronological list of your previous musical development with information about self-taught knowledge and guided instruction (instrumental practice, composition, audio/technical work, producing, ensemble activities, etc.) and if applicable published papers, competition success, etc.

 b) Development of two application tasks, which are made available to download two months before the close of the application period.